mamewotoko/podplayer/README.md

   * MainActivityTest, PodcastActivity then testAbortReload blocks...
   * preference
   * notification
-  * gesture?
-    * use Solo.illustrate
-    * To test gesture, add method "Scroller.draw" to robotium (similar to Scroller.drag)
   * landscape UI
 * improve UI to add podcast URL
   * update main activity when setting is changed